 Element speciation, environmental chemistry of leaching behavior, spectroscopic surface analysis, applied geochemistry, reactive barriers, reactive transport modeling, environmental microbiology, biofouling, biofilms, sustainability, carbon sequestration, carbon cycling, and recycled materials.

-President Eighmy and his wife Peggy Eighmy have one daughter, Hannah, a pediatric operating nurse at Boston Children’s Hospital, and are the proudest of grandparents to Maeve Elizabeth.
+President Eighmy and his wife Peggy Eighmy have one daughter, Hannah, a pediatric nurse at Boston Children’s Hospital, and are the proudest of grandparents to Maeve Elizabeth.
 They enjoy fly fishing, hiking, cooking and playing with their three dogs: Finbarr, Albus and Fiona.